tiagojdf/LD31/notesTiago.md

 To do:

-* Add title screen.
+* Add title screen. - need to write "Press down", using temporary solution
 * Change Theese sprite to more colorfull
-* Check player movement speed.
-* Check jump dynamics - increase so jump can go up to 4 houses.
-* Boarder dynamics
+* Boarder dynamics - still crashed sometimes
 * Layer where enemies can hide - done graphicaly but did not implement mechanics
 * enemy AI
     * make movement
     * direction opposite to player
+    * Thesee chases player
 * Add timer for TIME ATTACK!!!

 To remove:

-* coin
+* Clean up code

-* background scrolling
+Need to balance:

+* Check player movement speed.
+* Check jump dynamics - increase so jump can go up to 4 houses.